LeAnn Rimes: Marriages and relationships

-Rimes began an extramarital affair with actor Eddie Cibrian, whom she worked with on the TV film Northern Lights Reports surfaced in March 2009 of the couple embracing while eating at a restaurant.
+Rimes began an extramarital affair with actor Eddie Cibrian, with whom she worked on the TV film Northern Lights Reports surfaced in March 2009 of the couple embracing while eating at a restaurant.
 Television personality Brandi Glanville, Cibrian's then-wife and mother of his two sons, filed for divorce as a result of the affair in August 2009, ending eight years of marriage.
 In June 2010, Rimes spoke for the first time about the end of her first marriage, stating; "I take responsibility for everything I've done.
 I hate that people got hurt, but I don't regret the outcome."
 That month, Rimes moved into Cibrian's California home.
 In an interview with ABC, Rimes discussed her new relationship: "What happened is not who I am, period.
 But I do know how much I love him.
 So I've always said I don't live my life with regret.
 I can't."
 In December 2010, it was announced via Billboard that Rimes and Cibrian were engaged.
 Rimes and Cibrian married on April 22, 2011, at a private home in California.
 The 40-person ceremony also included Cibrian's sons from his first marriage.

 In 2013, the couple bought a home in Hidden Hills, California, listed for three million dollars.
 By 2018, Rimes and Glanville reconciled, with Glanville stating: "I think we both grew up quite a bit, and we both love Eddie's parents.
 We both love the kids, and Eddie's going to be in my life for the rest of my life. [...]
 We're like sister wives.
 It's me and LeAnn and Eddie."